KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 title: An accessible toggle
 ---

-Toggles (or sometimes “sliding toggles”) are heavily used in modern interfaces.
+Toggles (or sometimes “toggle switches”) are heavily used in modern interfaces.
 They tend to be relatively straightforward and can be thought as glorified checkboxes.
 Yet, they are often made inaccessible one way or another.

 In this article, I will show a small HTML + CSS only implementation of an accessible toggle that you can basically copy in your own projects and tweak at your own convenience.